spxbhuhb/z2-service/README.md

 Most cases you need authorization on the server side.
 Services provide you a so-called `serviceContext`.
 This context may contain the identity of the user, along with other information.

 You can use `serviceContext` only inside the service functions.
-All other use will throw an exception.
+All other uses throw an exception.

 ```kotlin
 class HelloServiceProvider : HelloService, ServiceProvider {